zimmertr/Bootstrap-Proxmox/README.md

 ### Create a new user account

 Now that Proxmox has been installed, it's time to set up a user account for Ansible to use.
-We'll also be creating an SSH key and adding it to the `authorized_keys` file for that user.
+We'll also be creating an SSH key and adding it to the `authorized_keys` file for that user as well as installing `sudo` and making them a sudoer.

 1. *Export the `ANSIBLE_REMOTE_USER` and `ANSIBLE_ASK_PASS` environment variables.
 This is necessary at first since Proxmox does not yet have an SSH key.*